 Teacher Education.
 For purposes of certification, teaching fields are offered in French, German, and Spanish.
 The standard program requires 24-27 hours at the 2000-level and above, which must include 9 hours of 4000-level courses in the specific language (12 hours in German).
 Students seeking secondary certification in French and Spanish must complete LING 4311 (offered fall semesters only) as part of the teaching field, preferably before their student teaching.
 Students seeking bilingual education endorsement, ESL endorsement, or secondary certification in French, German, Latin, or Spanish should consult with advisors in the College of Education and in the Department of Classical and Modern Languages and Literatures.

 Students who plan to become high school teachers should minor in secondary education.
 They will be required to take EDSE 4000 for their student teaching experience.
-The university is implementing a new teacher education program that includes a full year of student teaching (two semesters of the senior year) for students beginning their teacher education program in spring 2013 or later.
+The university is implementing a new teacher education program that includes a full year of student teaching (two semesters of the senior year) for students who began their teacher education program in spring 2013 or later.
 Please see a College of Education advisor to complete a certification plan.

 Placement and Credit by Examination.
 Students at Texas Tech University may attempt credit by examination for degree credit during their freshman, sophomore, junior, and senior years.
 Students can get more information on the CLEP test at the Academic Testing Center in West Hall.
 The student is responsible for taking the tests early enough to allow sufficient time for scores to be reported to the university and processed by the Office of the Registrar, which in the case of Arts and Sciences degrees is generally two semesters prior to the semester of graduation.
 Arts and Sciences degrees require the successful completion of 6 hours at the sophomore level or above in a single language.
 Therefore, Arts and Sciences students who wish to attempt credit by examination for degree credit in a language other than English should do so before or during their freshman year.
 In this way, students will have time to complete their language requirement within four years if they do not succeed in earning credit by examination.
 Seniors must notify their academic dean's office prior to attempting credit by examination and provide proof of notification upon registering for an exam at Academic Testing Services.